 WinBuilder ISOs boot like this...

-Hint: A tell-tale sign of a WinBuilder ISO is that it will usually contain a \CdUsb.Y file in the root of the ISO.
+Hint: A tell-tale sign that identifies a WinBuilder ISO is that it will usually contain a \CdUsb.Y file in the root of the ISO.

 IMPORTANT: WinBuilder ISO file names must contain no spaces.